Conny Plank: 1980s

 Plank continued to work as one half of the duo Moebius & Plank, recording four additional albums.
 Their second album, Material, was released in 1981.
 Their third album, the African-influenced Zero Set, with Guru Guru drummer Mani Neumeier, was released in 1983.
 These two albums are early examples of the predecessors of techno and electronica.
-In 1983, Moebius & Plank also recorded the album Ludwig's Law using an Emulator, an early form of sampling keyboard that enabled them to duplicate other instruments without having musicians to play them.
+In 1983, Moebius & Plank also recorded the album Ludwig's Law using an E-mu Emulator, an early form of sampling keyboard that enabled them to duplicate other instruments without having musicians to play them.
 Mayo Thompson of Red Krayola contributed vocals, mainly spoken monologues.
 The project was rejected by Sky Records and was not released until 1998.
 The final Moebius & Plank collaboration, En Route was recorded in Conny's Studio in 1986 but left incomplete as Plank's health deteriorated.
 It was completed and mixed in 1995, primarily by Dieter Moebius, and released that year.